-As a counsellor and psychotherapist my purpose is to create a comfortable, safe and confidential space in which you can explore your issues and work towards a better life.
-To this end I bring as much care, attention and expertise as I can.
+- As a counsellor and psychotherapist my purpose is to create a comfortable, safe and confidential space in which you can explore whatever you decide to bring to therapy.
+My role is to offer as much care, attention and expertise as I can.

 - If I plan to take time off, I will notify you at least a month ahead or with as much advance warning as possible.
-Please return the same courtesy.

 - If you need to cancel a session, 48 hours’ notice is required or the full fee becomes payable.

 - While the therapeutic relationship is friendly, it is a professional relationship and in order to protect its boundaries and work in an ethical way, it is considered inappropriate to engage either formally or informally through social networking sites or forums.
 This protects the confidentiality of the counselling relationship.

-- Session ending.
-Therapy is generally open-ended and you can terminate therapy whenever you wish but suggest committing to at least six sessions once therapy is embarked upon before you decide not to continue.
+- You can terminate therapy whenever you wish but suggest committing to at least six sessions once therapy is embarked upon before you decide not to continue.
 In the case of longer term-therapy, I also suggest spending a number of sessions working towards an ending.
 Our relationship will potentially be a significant one and an important aspect of our work together is to address the ending of the relationship.

 - Therapy is a fully confidential activity.
 As part of my professional ethical code of practice I have regular clinical supervision where I discuss my work.
 Your identity is kept anonymous and confidentiality maintained.
-I also record session notes and these are also anonymised and kept securely for one year after you have left therapy in case you decide to return.
+I also record session notes and these are also anonymised and kept securely for five years after you have left therapy in case you decide to return.
 Any other personal information e.g address, telephone number, information disclosed on the pre-therapy questionnaire is also strictly confidential and stored securely.
 If, however, I feel the need to consult anybody else about your case e.g. your GP, I will only do so after discussion with you first, and with your written consent.

-- Code and ethics of practice: I work within the UKCP, BACP, ACTO and AAMET’s ethical frameworks, details of which are available on their websites.
+- Code and ethics of practice: I work within the UKCP, BACP, ACTO and EFT International‘s ethical frameworks, details of which are available on their websites.

 - It is important that the environment you choose to work in allows for your physical and emotional safety as well as your privacy.
 This helps to ensure our work together remains confidential.